nextcloud-releases/all-in-one/readme.md

 ### How to resolve `Security & setup warnings displays the "missing default phone region" after initial install`?
 Simply run the following command: `sudo docker exec -it nextcloud-aio-nextcloud php occ config:system:set default_phone_region --value="yourvalue"`.
 Of course you need to modify `yourvalue` based on your location.
 Examples are `DE`, `EN` and `GB`.
 See this list for more codes: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements

+### Bruteforce protection FAQ
+Nextcloud features a built-in bruteforce protection which may get triggered and will block an ip-address or disable a user.
+You can unblock an ip-address by running `sudo docker exec -it nextcloud-aio-nextcloud php occ security:bruteforce:reset <ip-address>` and enable a disabled user by running `sudo docker exec -it nextcloud-aio-nextcloud php occ user:enable <name of user>`.
+See https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/occ_command.html#security for further information.

 ### Update policy
 This project values stability over new features.
 That means that when a new major Nextcloud update gets introduced, we will wait at least until the first patch release, e.g. `24.0.1` is out before upgrading to it.
 Also we will wait with the upgrade until all important apps are compatible with the new major version.
 Minor or patch releases for Nextcloud and all dependencies as well as all containers will be updated to new versions as soon as possible but we try to give all updates first a good test round before pushing them.
 That means that it can take around 2 weeks before new updates reach the `latest` channel.
 If you want to help testing, you can switch to the `beta` channel by following [this documentation](#how-to-switch-the-channel) which will also give you the updates earlier.